undertanker86/Facial--Expression-Recognition-MLOps/README.md

-# Facial Emotion Recognition (FER) - MLOps Project
+# Facial Emotion Recognition (FER) - MLOps Project - Lightweight models

 A comprehensive MLOps pipeline for real-time facial emotion recognition using deep learning, containerized with Docker, deployed on Kubernetes, and automated with Jenkins CI/CD.